icgc-dcc/dcc-docs/docs/cloud/guide.md

 ### View Command

 The `view` command is a minimal version of [samtools view](http://www.htslib.org/doc/samtools.html).
-It allows to request a “genomic slice” of the remote BAM file, freeing the user from having to download the entire file locally, saving bytes and time.
+It allows one to request a “genomic slice” of the remote BAM file, freeing the user from having to download the entire file locally, saving bytes and time.

 The following example will download reads overlapping the region 1 - 100000 in chromosome 1: